getreu/stringsext/doc/source/stringsext--man.md

-    For the most common use-cases, predefined filters can be set: e.g. alias names like "`All-Ctrl`" or "`All-Ctrl+Wsp`" are shorthand terms for ASCII-filters "all codes, but no control-codes" or "all codes, including white-space, but no control-codes.
+    For the most common use-cases, predefined filters can be set: e.g. alias names like "`All-Ctrl`" or "`All-Ctrl+Wsp`" are shorthand terms for ASCII-filters "all codes, but no control-codes" or "all codes, including white-space, but no control-codes".
     See the output of "`--list-encodings`" for more details about filter-names.